North London Mill

+Due to the rugged environment and high altitude, transportation of ore between the mines and mill was difficult and costly.
+Thus, the first rope cable-way in Colorado was built to carry ore down the thousand-vertical-foot slope from the mine to the mill.
+The mine was owned by William K. Jewett of New York and Colorado Springs.

 The North London Mill site is at 11,400 feet above sea level, West of Park City on County Road 12 (Mosquito Pass Road) outside of Alma in Park County, and has been recognized by the Park County Historic Preservation Advisory Committee as a local landmark.
-Mosquito Pass, at an elevation of 13,185 feet, is the highest mountain pass in North America, and its access roads are rich in mining heritage.
-Constructed in the late 1870s, the Mosquito Pass Road was popular despite its treacherous terrain because it is the shortest route between Fairplay and Leadville.
+Mosquito Pass, at an elevation of 13,185 feet, is crossed by the highest through road in North America, and its access roads are rich in mining heritage.
+Constructed in the late 1870s, following the route of Father John Dyer, an itinerant preacher who carried the U.S. Mail over the pass on skis, the Mosquito Pass Road was used despite its treacherous terrain because it is the shortest route between Fairplay and Leadville.
+It is the lowest-elevation pass over the highest ridge in the United States (outside Alaska) and the Rocky Mountain Range.
+The meadows have particular fauna and flora such as Mosquito Range mustard, also known as Penland alpine fen mustard, not found elsewhere in the lower 48 states.